 The report on title for your leasehold conveyancing in Ashtead should include some of the following:

 The physical ownership of the property.
 This might be the property itself but might include a loft or storage are if relevant.
 The unexpired lease term.
 You should be advised as what happens when the lease expires, and informed of the importance of the 80 year mark Are pets allowed in the flat?
 An explanation as to the provision in the lease to pay service charges - in relation to the building, and the more general rights a tenant has Do you need to have carpet in the flat or are you allowed wood flooring?

-Following years of dialogue we cannot agree with our landlord on how much the lease extension should cost for our flat in Ashtead.
-Can we issue an application to the Residential Property Tribunal Service?
+Having spent years of correspondence we are unable to agree with our landlord on how much the lease extension should cost for our flat in Ashtead.
+Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

-An example of a Lease Extension decision for a Ashtead property is 33 The Maisonettes Alberta Avenue in June 2014. the Tribunal decided that the premium payable for the grant of a new lease be the sum of £20,680 (Twenty Thousand six hundred and eighty pounds).
-This case affected 1 flat.
-The unexpired term as at the valuation date was 60.43 years.
+An example of a Lease Extension matter before the tribunal for a Ashtead residence is 33 The Maisonettes Alberta Avenue in June 2014. the Tribunal decided that the premium payable for the grant of a new lease be the sum of £20,680 (Twenty Thousand six hundred and eighty pounds).
+This case was in relation to 1 flat.
+The remaining number of years on the lease was 60.43 years.